 MEALS ON THE GREEN LIFE RESERVE

-All food is vegetarian or vegan and is plentiful.
+All food is VEGAN (sometimes vegetarian) and is plentiful.
 With a varied selection of fruit and vegetables, rice, potatoes and beans, we supply three meals a day and no one ever goes hungry.
 We have a small oven and can bake bread and cakes.
 Those that are good at it do the cooking, and the others share jobs such as chopping vegetables, washing dishes and fetching water.
 Fish or any other sea-life is not part of the diet on the islands.

 Coconut oil is used in our kitchens, no palm oil at all.